LeSean McCoy Says HE Is the NFL's Best Running Back. Whatcha Gonna Do About It?

 He also knows his No. 1 enemy right now is Father Time.

 When told multiple pro scouts believe that once his speed goes, he'll go, McCoy doesn't get defensive—he agrees.
-Shady thinks three moves ahead just like Bill Belichick.
+Shady thinks three moves ahead, just like Bill Belichick.
 He's been doing everything in his power to defy convention, to keep his legs young.
 The 377K who follow McCoy on Instagram saw bits and pieces of how all offseason.
 But what everyone may not know is when he found this new gear: February 2016.
 Right after that brawl at a Philly nightclub that sent two off-duty cops to the hospital.

-Charges against McCoy were dropped, but the video alone was a debilitating blow to his reputation.
+The investigation into the alleged assault never led to an official charge, but the video alone was a debilitating blow to his reputation.
 This was someone who had already infamously advertised a Females Only party (he later assured it was no "weird orgy thing"), warned that Chip Kelly "can't shake shit" before his Eagles reunion and then stormed off the field to chuck his helmet into the locker room after losing.

 Those closest to Shady saw him morph into a workout fiend after the bar incident.